AstarNetwork/astar-docs/docs/learn/zkEVM/quickstart.md

 </Tabs>

-To add the network to MetaMask either use the data above, or find a link to add at the bottom of the respective block explorer page.
+To add the network to MetaMask you can either use the data above, or find a link to add the network at the bottom of the respective block explorer page.

 ## Bridging Assets